 A) suggesting a method for determining the level of pollution in ocean water

-While the passage discusses the examination of chemicals in oyster tissue as a potential indicator of pollution, it does not provide a specific method for determining pollution levels.
-Instead, it focuses on the interpretation of existing data rather than suggesting new methodologies.
+While the passage discusses the examination of oyster tissue as a means to assess pollution levels, it does not propose a specific method for this determination.
+Instead, it focuses on the complexities and potential misinterpretations associated with such assessments.

 B) pointing out a flaw in the reasoning of scientists who study the concentration of chemicals in ocean water